Al-Watiya Air Base: Battle of al-Watiya Airbase

 On 19 June 2019, pro-GNA forces claimed that their fighter jets bombed pro-LNA Al Watiya air force base, destroying on the runway a pro-LNA Su-22 fighter bomber just as it was taking off, however this claims remain unconfirmed by independent sources.

 On 16 April 2020, GNA forces besieged al-Watiya airbase.
 On 21 April, the LNA launched a counter-attack from al-Watiya air base, capturing the town of Al-Aqrabiya north of the air base.

 On 5 May 2020, the GNA launched a new offensive to capture al-Watiya airbase.
 The GNA claimed to have successfully encircled the base and claimed two enemy Grad Rocket launch vehicles destroyed and various ammunition vehicles.

 On 18 May 2020, it was captured by forces aligned with Libya's internationally recognised government after a sustained assault, in what could be their most significant advance for nearly a year.
 At the base, they captured a Pantsir-S1 TLAR belonging to the Libyan National Army with minor damages and was transported by the US forces to be examined.

 On 4 July 2020, unidentified "foreign" warplanes targeted al-Watiya airbase, according to a spokesman for the GNA forces, Col. Mohamed Gnounou.
-The airstrikes destroyed some of the MIM-23 Hawk missiles and allegedly a KORAL Electronic Warfare System.
-Some sources also claimed that several Turkish soldiers were injured, which was however denied by Turkish and GNA officials.
-GNA officials claimed that the strikes caused damage to the newly brought air-defense systems.
+The airstrikes injured some Turkish soldiers and destroyed the MIM-23 Hawk missiles and KORAL Electronic Warfare System.
+Turkey withdrew substantial part of the garrison after suffering material losses by the attack.